 （4）Policy and procedures for nomination of director candidates and corporate auditor candidates

-・To appropriately reflect extensive experience, high-level expertise or insight in its management, the Company shall have multiple candidates for independent directors who satisfy the criteria for independence set by the Company and who can play the role of a supervisory and advisory function in its management from an independent standpoint.
+To appropriately reflect extensive experience, high-level expertise or insight in its management, the Company names multiple candidates for outside directors who satisfy the criteria for independence set by the Company and who can take on the management supervisory and advisory roles from an independent standpoint.
 The candidates for directors are subject to approval from the Board of Directors after deliberations within the Nomination Committee chaired by an outside director.

 （5）Explanation regarding the election and dismissal and nomination of Directors, etc.